CodebuffAI/codebuff/backend/src/billing/billing.knowledge.md

 - Non-subscribed users are blocked when exceeding their quota
 - Quota tracking continues even when checks are bypassed for billing purposes

+### Subscription Status

+- Active subscriptions completely bypass quota exceeded checks
+- Non-subscribed users are blocked when exceeding their quota
+- Quota tracking continues even when checks are bypassed for billing purposes

 ### Usage Limits

 Defined in `common/src/constants.ts`: